fission/fission.io/content/en/blog/running-gpu-based-functions-on-fission.md

   Cuda is available: NVIDIA GeForce RTX 4090
   ```

-Now, our environment pods are scheduled on GPU nodes and GPU is available inside environment container for further use.
+Now, our environment pods have GPU available inside environment container for further use.

 ### Deploy Sentiment Analysis Model